VFC Plauen: History

 In 2004 VFC finished top of the table and took part in qualification play-off for the Regionalliga Nord (III) but failed to advance after being beaten 6–5 on aggregate by the reserve side of Hertha BSC Berlin.
 Finishing third in the 2007–08 season, Plauen qualified for the reformed Regionalliga Nord.
 The club became part of the reformed Regionalliga Nordost in 2012 and finished as a mid-table side in 2013 and 2014.

 Plauen, with a budget of €600,000 for the 2014–15 season, suffered from a debt of €1,000,000 and was unable to pay some of its players from September 2014 onwards.
 The club declared insolvency on 1 December 2014.
 Within the rules of the German Football Federation this meant automatic relegation from the Regionalliga but the club's administrator announced that he would challenge the ruling as it he considered it violating German insolvency law.
 The NOFV later announced that the club would play the remaining season games as friendlies.
-Since the 2015–16 season the club has played in the NOFV-Oberliga Süd (V).

-Among the club's recent achievements are Saxony Cup wins in 1999 and 2004, and another appearance in the final in 2006.
+Among the club's recent achievements are Saxony Cup wins in 1999 and 2004 and another appearance in the final in 2006.
 Their cup victories led to participation in the German Cup: in 1999 they beat Alemannia Aachen 1–0 in the first round before being eliminated 2–1 by Stuttgarter Kickers, and in 2004 they lost 2–1 to Arminia Bielefeld.